william-rawlinson/Wordle-solver/README.md

-# My From-scratch Wordle Solver
+# My Wordle Solver

-I built a js script to solve the popular puzzle game Wordle.
+I built an application to solve the popular puzzle game 'Wordle' in JavaScript.
 This was to test problem solving strategies I've learned in the Project Odin Foundation Course.

 ## What is 'Wordle'?